 If you’re in the mood for authentic, Mexican cuisine at a fantastic price, this spot is for you.
 Taco Tuesday wouldn’t be complete without a trip to TC Latino, a small taqueria that whips up amazing food.
 3 tacos at this place should be more than enough to satisfy you, and you’ll only spend $6!
 They have lots of sweets and horchata if you have a sweet tooth.
 Grab some some small snacks, drinks and spices to go home too.
 In our opinion, this is probably the only authentic taqueria in town, unless you’re visiting their recently opened second location. 😉 You’ll be glad you came!

-Pro tip: Like many other places on this list, it’s the best for a reason and is often quite busy, especially during lunch and dinner rush.
+Pro tip: Like many other places on this list, it’s one of the best Traverse City restaurants for a reason and is often quite busy, especially during lunch and dinner rush.
 You should call ahead to place your order, or be okay with waiting a few minutes.
 If you’d rather cook at home and want authentic Mexican ingredients, visit TC Latino Grocery store!

 Looking for vegan food anyone?
 You’re in luck, because Rad.ish Street Food is serving up some seriously drool worthy and 100% plant based foods at both of their locations.
 85% of their ingredients are sourced from local farms and businesses.
 They have two wonderful creative concepts, vegan sushi and vegan Mexican street food.
 All 100% delicious, and that’s really saying something considering we eat a lot of meat in our house!
 Ryan and Lisa are a husband and wife team, and they are just the nicest people ever.
 We first met them at the Sara Hardy Downtown Farmer’s Market where they used to have a food stall before opening up two spots to sell their food full time.